sematic-ai/sematic/docs/api.md

     is meant to be used for retries or for hotfixes, without needing to re-run the entire pipeline again.

+- `resources`: ResourceRequirements

+    Specifies [resource requiremets](#resource-requirements) that will be used to execute the runner itself.
+Note that these are the resources that will be available when executing non-standalone (aka inline) runs.
+Defaults to use half a CPU and 2 Gi of memory.

 ### `SilentRunner`

 A runner to execute a DAG in memory, without tracking to the DB.